Brigitte Stepanov

 she/her/elle

-Dr. Brigitte Stepanov is Assistant Professor of French and Francophone Studies, a war researcher, and an Energy Equity, Environmental Justice, and Community Engagement Faculty Fellow.
-She is also the founder and director of the Energy Today Lab, an interdisciplinary research hub that reflects creatively and analytically on the energy - broadly defined from labor to thermodynamics - of our contemporary world.
-Her research interests focus on 20th- and 21st-century French, North African, and Sub-Saharan African literary and visual culture.
-Trained as a scholar of French and Francophone Studies and as a mathematician, she holds degrees from Queen’s University at Kingston in Canada and a PhD from Brown University.
-At Brown, she was a Fellow at the Cogut Institute for the Humanities and awarded an Archambault Award for Teaching Excellence.
+Dr. Brigitte Stepanov is Assistant Professor of French and Francophone Studies.
+She is also the founder and director of the Energy Today Lab, an interdisciplinary energy humanities lab engaged in research, pedagogy, and service with support from the Brook Byers Institute for Sustainable Systems (BBISS), the Strategic Energy Institute (SEI), and the Center for Sustainable Communities Research and Education (SCoRE).
+She received the CTL Junior Faculty Teaching Excellence Award in 2025.
+Multifaceted inquiry relevant to multiple disciplines is at the heart of Dr. Stepanov’s research, teaching, and creative work.
+Trained as a humanities scholar and as a mathematician, she holds degrees from Queen’s University at Kingston in Canada and a PhD from Brown University.
+At Brown, she was a Fellow at the Cogut Institute for the Humanities and received the Archambault Award for Teaching Excellence.
+Before coming to Georgia Tech, she was an Andrew W. Mellon Postdoctoral Fellow with the Department of French and Arabic at Grinnell College.

 Education: